ubednama/Voting-App--Assignment/README.md

 # voting-app

-The Voting App is a web application that allows users to vote for their preferred options.
+Voting App is a web application that allows users to vote for their preferred options.
 It features user authentication, a secure voting system to ensure each user can only vote once, and an admin dashboard for managing the voting process.

 ## Features